They call themselves Men Going Their Own Way and they dislike feminism so much they are grabbing their balls and going home.

 There are numerous factors at play here and another major one possibly driving the movement is "gender vertigo."
 This is a concept put forward by Barbara Risman that deals with gender expectations and ties into the sense that we don't really know what it means to be masculine anymore.

 But it's hard to listen to any concerns—valid or otherwise—coming from the "manosphere" when these groups employ such disrespectful and, at times, hateful rhetoric.

-I don't know what it means to be masculine either, but I am pretty sure it doesn't involve five levels of exorcising women.
+I don't know what it means to be masculine either, but I am pretty sure it doesn't involve five levels of excommunicating women from their lives.

 Follow Mack Lamoureux on Twitter.